-2. By definition, the outer boundary is the concatenation of the top borders.
-It is easy to see that the concatenation is a closed curve.
-(See Figure~\ref{fig:outerboundary}.)
-Moreover, by \textsc{Block-disjointness}, the top borders do not intersect in the exterior of $P$.
-Combine this with Claim~1, we see that the closed curve is simple and contains $P$ in its interior.
+(2) We already know the outer boundary is closed.
+Combining part~1 with the \textsc{Block-disjointness}, two top borders do not intersect.
+Therefore, the outer boundary is simple and contains $P$ in its interior (see Figure~\ref{fig:outerboundary}).

-3. Notice that $f(\T)$ has an annular shape which is bounded by its inner and outer boundaries.
-So, Claim~3 immediately follows from Claim~2 and the \IP. \end{proof}
+(3) Clearly, $f(\T)$ has an annular shape which is bounded by its inner and outer boundaries.
+Combining the above result on the outer boundary with the \textsc{Interleavity-of-$f$} of the inner boundary, we obtain part~3. \end{proof}